 We'll be happy to reconsider cover for higher-risk customers after six months and when the current situation has been resolved.

-On 14 May, we made changes to our Diabetes Life Cover underwriting approach, that brought them in-line with changes we previously made to our Menu Plan.
+We have made changes to our Diabetes Life Cover that brought the underwriting philosophy in line with changes we made to our menu plan.

 The information below shows the customers we’ll not be able to offer cover to based on their diabetes alone.